 Or, an alert can be automatically generated when an instructor enters a midterm grade of below a C. An alert generated this way will include the midterm letter grade of either a D or F.

 Who is Notified?

-Academic Recovery works closely with academic departments and support agencies to coordinate the necessary assistance to help students be academically successful.
+Academic Recovery works closely with other campus offices to coordinate the necessary assistance to help students be academically successful.